NajaJohansen/41934-Advanced-Building-Information-Modeling-BIM-/Tutorial.md

 - The first step in to using the code is to download a coding program for pyhton laguage.
 The program has been made with Spyder an program which was launched by a   navigator called Ananconda.
 To download Anaconda click [here](https://www.anaconda.com/download).
 Once the program hs been downloaded you can open it, after a short start up you will direclty be navigated to the home page.
 There you will see a button to launch Spyder, after a few moments you will find yourself in the python coding program.

 - The code requires a precise directory that includes the script and IFC-file.
 It should look like this: main folder
   ├── your_script.py
   ├── model
   │   ├── your_model.ifc

-- packages
+- To run the code some packages must be installed in Anaconda because these are not already present.
+To do this press the window key and search for 'Anaconda Prompt' and run this as an administrator.
+Then copy the folowing lines of text into the program and press enter: .
+Wait until the screens says that th download has been completed.

 [README file](https://github.com/NajaJohansen/41934-Advanced-Building-Information-Modeling-BIM-/blob/main/README.md)